 Old Faithful is certainly one of nature’s treasures.
-Not far from this natural wonder, however, lies a treasure of a whole different sort.
-Just a little ways away sits the Old Faithful Lower Hamilton Store.
+Adjacent to the nearby Old Faithful Inn, however, lies a treasure of a whole different sort.
+The Old Faithful Basin Store, formerly known as the Old Faithful Lower Hamilton Store, was built in 1897.
+It was the first store in the Old Faithful area and is listed on the National Register of Historic Places.
 The historic outpost is known for its knotted pine archway, not for its moneyed interior.
-But that may soon change.

 Back in one of the private areas lies a room that once housed the office of famed concessionaire Charles A. Hamilton.
 And covering the walls of that room: Nearly $2 million in canceled checks.